a-team-fr/QtQML-BaaS/README.md

 "import BaaS 1.0".
 Note that the plugin/install directory must be in your QML module import path.

-Visit the online project documentation and see the examples for more information.
+To use Parse server into your QML
+`

+	import BaaS 1.0

+	Parse{
+        id:backend
+        hostURI:"PUT HERE YOUR SETTINGS"
+        applicationId:"PUT HERE YOUR SETTINGS"
+        masterKey:"PUT HERE YOUR SETTINGS"
+    }

+    BaaSModel{
+        id: baasmodel
+        client:backend
+        endPoint:"users"
+    }

+    ListView{
+    	model: baasmodel
+    	..
+    }

+`

 5. License
 -------------------------------------------------------------------------------

 See the license text file delivered with this project.
-The license file is also available online at

 6. Version history